First of all, know that neither avenue should be ruled out. Each one relates to a different area of the search results page (SERP).

 Could you justify spending so much on advertising?
 Yes, because it is accountable advertising (you know instantly whether or not it was Google Ads that brought you the visitors and the sales) and is fully reported to you by Pioneer Websites.
 So it's a cost-per-click bid that you are risking in your cost-per-sale calculation and it doesn't take long to determine if it's viable or not.

-SEO has a more complex ROI calculation, as the promotional work we put in now may not bring visitors for another week, month, or maybe longer.
-The good thing is, it will continue to bring visitors for years to come, so your ROI is a curve that gets incredibly viable after a few months of investment.
-In our experience, six months of SEO is usually enough to break through the investment barrier and into the profit zone, with the return curve continuing to steepen after that.
-Some industries are extremely competitive and offer little variation in keywords, so more could be required, but many websites are seeing an immediate increase in sales the first month after our campaign begins.
+SEO has a more complex ROI calculation, as the promotional work we put in now may not bring visitors for weeks, or even months.
+The good thing is, it will continue to bring visitors for years to come, so your ROI is a curve that can get incredibly viable after a few months of investment.
+In our experience, depending on your ticket price and SEO competition, six months of SEO is often enough to break through the investment barrier and into the profit zone, with the return curve continuing to steepen after that.
+Some industries are extremely competitive and offer little variation in keywords, so more could be required, but many established websites see an immediate increase in sales the first months after our campaign begins.
 See the how long should I pay for SEO? page for more insight.

 Google Ads reports are sent to you monthly by Pioneer Websites, along with a graph and interpretation of your results.

 However to determine which campaign is performing best in actual sales or acquisitions, you will need our monthly SEO report.
 This is based on data from several sources but primarily a Google Analytics installation which we interpret for you.

 This allows us to tell you which sort of visitors actually bought products from your site - those from Google Ads or those from your SEO campaign, instantly giving you the knowledge you need to spend your marketing budget wisely.

 AdWords are in the red, SEO is for the green area.